 Vatican City is the smallest country in the world.
 This is where the Pope calls home.

-It’s also famous among tourists for its legendary lines to get into the museums and Sistine Chapel.
+The lines to enter the Vatican Museums and the Sistine Chapel are legendary.
 We are talking up to 3-hour waits on the busiest days.
 Mid-mornings tend to be the busiest time to tour the Vatican.
 In the afternoon, crowds tend to lessen, at least a little bit.
+To avoid the worst of the crowds, the best times to visit Vatican City are first thing in the morning and just before closing time.

 Cost: €17, €4 online reservation fee